+The AMC is a common license repository for customer configuration and deployments.
 The AMC maintains records of purchased and configured licenses against each specific Customer ID.
 Within this Customer ID record, specific products are assigned licenses against unique Application Records IDs (ARIDs).
 The ARIDs are then loaded onto the products, which use this information to remotely access the AMC and cross-verify the licenses.